humdrum-tools/humdrum-documentation/tool/veritas/index.md

 ### DESCRIPTION

-The **veritas** command provides an on-line means for formally or informally verifying that a given Humdrum file originates with a given publisher or source, or whether the file has been modified in some way.
+The <span class="tool">veritas</span> command provides an on-line means for formally or informally verifying that a given Humdrum file originates with a given publisher or source, or whether the file has been modified in some way.
 The command provides a convenient way of reassuring scholars of the accuracy or origin of a document.

-The **veritas** command looks for a checksum validation number encoded in a VTS reference record in the given input file.
+The <span class="tool">veritas</span> command looks for a checksum validation number encoded in a VTS reference record in the given input file.
 (See the [**Reference Records (1)**](../guide.append1.html) description.)
 The command then calculates the checksum for the file (excluding the VTS record itself)